// I may earn money from the companies mentioned in this post. //

 Is one kid into riding thrill rides but the other is not?
 Rider Switch.

-Rider Switch is when one person stays behind with the child who is unable to ride and the other members of your party ride with the child who is.
+Rider Switch is when one person stays behind with the child who isn't riding and the other members of your party ride with the child who is.

 Then, after they get off the ride, the adult who stayed behind gets to ride with the child who just rode the ride (and another guest, if desired).